CPK Insurance

 • Workers' compensation is required in Mississippi for businesses with 5 or more employees, with exemptions for sole proprietors, partners, farm laborers, and domestic workers.

-• Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before a clothing store opens.
+• Most commercial leases in Mississippi require proof of general liability coverage, so landlords may ask for evidence before a clothing store opens.

 • Commercial auto minimum liability in Mississippi is $25,000/$50,000/$25,000 if a retail clothing business uses a covered vehicle for business purposes.